openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 This section describes the individual post-quantum cryptographic schemes.
 All schemes listed here are believed to provide security in the presence of a cryptographically relevant quantum computer.
-However, the mathematical problems on which the two ML-* schemes and SLH-DSA are based, are fundamentally different, and accordingly the level of trust commonly placed in them as well as their performance characteristics vary.
+However, the mathematical problems on which the two ML-* schemes and SLH-DSA-SHAKE are based, are fundamentally different, and accordingly the level of trust commonly placed in them as well as their performance characteristics vary.